jackyzha0/jackyzha0.github.io/content/thoughts/fault tolerance.md

 To maximize robustness, we want to maximize the 'breakdown' or critical threshold: $f_c^{tot} = f_c^{rand} + f_c^{targ}$

 This is maximized by having a bimodal degree distribution where an $r$ fraction of nodes have degree $k_{max}$ and the remaining $1-r$ fraction have degree $k_{min}$

-### Halting Cascading Failures
-Two approaches come to mind
-1. Adding new links to increase connectivity and thus $f_c$.
-However, in most real systems the time needed to establish a new link is much larger than the timescale of a cascading failure.
-2. Removing redundant links and nodes.
-The size of a cascade can be reduced if we intentionally remove additional nodes right after the initial failure (i), but before the failure could propagate.

-The mechanism of 2. is similar to the method used by firefighters, who set a controlled fire in the fireline to consume the fuel in the path of a wildfire.
-In a counterintuitive fashion, controlled damage can be beneficial to a network: the Lazarus Effect

-The growth rate of a bacteria is determined by its ability to generate biomass, the molecules it needs to build its cell wall, DNA and other cellular components.
-If some key genes are missing, the bacteria is unable to generate the necessary biomass.
-Scientists can *revive* these dead bacteria by removing five additional genes.

 ### Robustness vs Resilience vs Redundancy
 - Robustness: able to maintain basic functions in the presence of internal and external errors (static).